scotthlee/fairness/README.md

 Coming soon!

 ### Implementation
 Our implementation relies on a single class, the `PredictionBalancer`, to perform the adjustment.
 Initializing the balancer with the true label, the predicted label, and the protected attribute will produce a report with the groupwise true- and false-positive rates.
-The rest of its functionality comes from a few key methods--see the [readme](balancers/README.md) for more info!
+The rest of its functionality comes from a few key methods--see the class's [docstrings](balancers/__init__.py) for more info!

 ## Data
 For demo purposes, the repository comes with a synthetic dataset, `farm_animals.csv`, which we created with `data_gen.py`.
 Here are the data elements: